jackiehjm/stx-docs/doc/source/security/kubernetes/the-cert-manager-bootstrap-process.rst

 -   cert-manager

-    -   Runs as a Deployment only on masters/controllers.
+    -   Runs as a Deployment only on controllers.

     -   Runs with a podAntiAffinity rule to prevent multiple pods of deployment from running on the same node.